Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Picard--Fuchs Equations and the Partial Periods

 \begin{rem} Technical remarks: The comparison can be done on the values at any $d_0+1$ (the order of $\Phi'$) points in the extension, but better precision is obtained by a comparison of the first $d_0+1$ derivatives of $Q_{j,k}^a$ at a single point.
 Also, even if (as in Remark \ref{remrealroots}) $ab$ is contained in the real line, $\Phi'$ might still have a singularity in the interior of $ab$.
 We will avoid such singularities by always deforming $ab$ into the upper half-plane (see Figure \ref{analcontfig} in the next section).

 This method is easily performed on a standard PC with a regular amount of computing power, and the results calculated in this paper have used up to $350$ coefficients of the considered series with $1000$ digits of working precision.
-In comparison, explicit calculation of even just one elliptic integral to calculate a single period, such as we need to do only $d_0$ times at the beginning, can take more than a minute. \end{rem}
+In comparison, approximating $Q_{j,k}^a(b)$ by calculating the integral \eqref{eqintdefq} by quadrature would involve calculating elliptic integrals above many integration points $t\in ab$ (as opposed to only $d_0$ points $z_1,\ldots,z_{d_0}$, following Example \ref{exmpmain}), which can take more than half a minute per integration point at the required precision. \end{rem}

 All that remains is to show that we can indeed find explicit expansions of $P_j\I\cdot P_k\II$ as stated above.
 To this end, we note that the equation $\Phi$ is Fuchsian (see the following definition)~by \cite[4.3]{Grf70}, and apply to it the general theory recalled below, with which we finish this section: